(TIP- Print this web page for easy reference.)

 Armed with specific details about your printer, the software you use for printing, the paper on which you print your photos, the ink used to print your images, and other important information about your computer environment – I can then create a profile that will enable you to get the very best results possible from your image printing workflow.

 Color management specialists often speak of the need for establishing and maintaining a “stable system environment” in which to use your profiles.
 In a nutshell, this refers to your computer system (PC or Mac) and its peripherals.
 For our purposes, we define this to mean its output devices – specifically the monitors or LCD displays, and the printers.
 Once you have created profiles for your monitor and printer, it is essential that you maintain the “status quo” of your system environment from that point forward.
-If any change is made to this “stable” environment, it is very likely that your output devices will need new profiles.
+If any change is made to this “stable” environment, it is quite possible that your output devices will need new profiles.

 Your monitor or LCD display is by far more dynamic and less stable than your printer – it will change its display characteristics quite rapidly over a short period of time – sometimes in just a matter of days.
 The solution to this problem is simple, however.
-Just make it a point to recalibrate and profile your monitor on a regular basis – once every two weeks or so is probably okay.
-You probably already know that this is a quick and simple process.
+Just make it a point to recalibrate and profile your monitor on a regular basis – once every couple of weeks or so is probably okay.
+You may already know that this is a quick and simple process.
 Calibrating and profiling your monitor takes no more than 10-15 minutes.

 Your printer is a much more stable output platform than your monitor.
 Its color characteristics drift off course much more slowly and subtly.
 For the most part, once your printer has been profiled, it should maintain its color characteristics within acceptable limits for a very long time, as long as you make no changes in the operating environment.
 This means using exactly the same printer settings, paper, and ink that you used when you printed the target used to make the profile.
-This is a simple, but critical rule — it is absolutely essential that every time you print using a particular profile, you must reproduce EXACTLY the same conditions as when you printed the target used to make that profile.
+This is a simple, but critical rule — it is absolutely essential that every time you print using a particular profile, you must reproduce exactly the same conditions as when you printed the target used to make that profile.
 As long as you remember this caveat, and maintain a stable operating environment for your printer, your profiles should work consistently for you.

 But you should be aware of the kinds of changes that may adversely affect your printer’s ability to maintain a stable color output.
 If you change your printer’s connection to your computer, you run the risk of requiring new profiles.
 For example, if you upgrade from a parallel connection to USB, or if you switch from USB to Firewire, you may see changes in the color output from your printer.
 You could also experience problems if your printer is moved from a direct connection to a network.